 A cost award usually amounts to between 40%-60% of fees paid to your attorney.

-If you cannot afford the services of an attorney, you do have others options:
+If you cannot afford the services of an attorney, you do have other options:

 Legal Aid SA provides professional legal advice and representation to those who can’t afford it.
 If you are employed, and your take-home pay is under R7,400.00 per month after tax has been taken off (as of 2020).

 Attorneys in South Africa provide 24 hours per year of pro bono (free) legal assistance to indigent members of the public on a compulsory basis.
-Pro bono is administered by the four provincial law societies where attorneys are registered.
+Pro bono is administered by the Law Society of South Africa where attorneys are registered.